DataDog/jmxfetch/tools/misbehaving-jmx-server/README.md

 ## Implementation
 - `org.datadog.misbehavingjmxserver.App` is a JMX server exposing custom mbeans as well as an HTTP control interface to allow injection of network errors.
-Main class for the jar
+Entrypoint class for the jar.
-- `org.datadog.supervisor.App` is the entrypoint for the JAR and its job is to wait for a secondary `init` payload that contains the correct RMI Hostname.
+- `org.datadog.supervisor.App` is a secondary class (non-entrypoint) for the JAR and its job is to wait for a secondary `init` payload that contains the correct RMI Hostname.
 It is designed for use in a container where you may not know the hostname before starting the container.

 ## Build